amygroshek/nyt-sports-reporting/README.md

 ## Tooling Decisions

+- Vite: Y'all didn't say you wanted nextjs, so I'm taking you literally when you say "SPA"
 - [Zustand](https://zustand.docs.pmnd.rs/getting-started/introduction) for state management and minimal wrapper for data fetching (2-3 API requests, RTK Query or Redux would be overkill)
 - CSS Modules: Faster render than CSS-in-JS and I appreciate the simplicity
 - Tailwind: For basic layout utilities and color scheme management